trujunzhang/App-1.4.26-2-fixed/contributingGuides/HOW_TO_BECOME_A_CONTRIBUTOR_PLUS.md

 - Earning potential is variable, it depends on how much a C+ wants to work and other jobs they’re hired for.
 We’ve seen C+ make ~$100k/year.
 - There isn’t a set number of hours a C+ needs to work in a week.
 Proposals and PRs reviews are expected to be addressed within 24 hours on weekdays.
 - Dedicated #contributor-plus Slack room to discuss issues, processes and proposals.
-- If C+ ever applies to work at Ieatta, they’ve got a leg up on the competition because they're familiar with the company and processes.
-View job openings at https://we.are.ieatta.com.
+- If C+ ever applies to work at Expensify, they’ve got a leg up on the competition because they're familiar with the company and processes.
+View job openings at https://we.are.expensify.com.

 ## Requirements to join C+
 - Have had 10 PRs deployed to production without regressions.